 This workshop is based on a customized training course that was developed by Wicklander-Zulawski & Associates, Inc. (WZ) in collaboration with the Texas Department of Family and Protective Services APS Program.
-The presentation focuses on best practices related to interviewing victims, collaterals, witnesses
+The presentation focuses on best

 508 - Using Civil Remedies to Respond to Financial Elder Abuse